Autonomous Orthodox Metropolia of North and South America and the British Isles: Creation and independence

 The Metropolia states that it severed communion with the Holy Synod of Milan, because the Holy Synod of Milan "broke communion with her sister churches, over her desire to unite with the World Orthodox Patriarchate of Moscow, which has been condemned by the former Sister Synods in America, Greece, Bulgaria, and Russia.
-As such, the new Metropolia no longer maintains communion with the 'Milan' Synod of Europe, and considers her sister Church to have fallen away until such time as she repents of her errors."
+As such, the new Metropolia no longer maintains communion with the 'Milan' Synod of Europe, and considers her sister Church to have fallen away until such time as she repents of her errors".

 The Metropolia stated in 2011 that unlike the Holy Synod of Milan, the now independent Metropolia maintained communion with the Church of the Genuine Orthodox Christians of Greece of the Patristic Calendar (an Old Calendarist group), the Old Calendar Bulgarian Orthodox Church, and the Russian True Orthodox Church of Metropolitan Raphael.

-Relationships with other Jurisdictions
+Relationships with other jurisdictions

 The Metropolia is a member of the IUGOC (International Union of Genuine Orthodox Churches).

 The Metropolia has a dedicated committee for inter-True Orthodox relations, which namely seeks to initiate dialogue between the bishops of the former Synod in Resistance, and beyond, concerning matters of ecclesiology and grace in mainstream Eastern Orthodoxy.

 Structure

-The First-Hierarch of the Metropolia is Metropolitan John of North and South America.
+The First-Hierarch of the Metropolia is Metropolitan John (LoBue) of North and South America.